Morning, Thursday, 30th April 2020

 - Reducing energy-intensive emissions, and expanding carbon capture and storage capabilities and the hydrogen economy;

 - National and local low-carbon gas grids, blending fuels, and preparing networks for hydrogen;

 - Alternative fuel and gas sources, new business cases for gas technologies, and creating the infrastructure for utilisation:

 - Anaerobic digestion and low-carbon gas - growing production facilities, waste and resource use, and the biogas industry;

-- Case study - reducing emissions with gas alternatives for heavy goods vehicles, and best practice for rolling out refuelling infrastructure
+- Case study - reducing emissions with gas alternatives for heavy goods vehicles, and best practice for rolling out refuelling infrastructure; and

 - Policy for gas decarbonisation, meeting net-zero by 2050, and further innovating technology and infrastructure.

 Engagement with policy officials at this conference